LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Something- Something V2 Dataset Counterfactual Results

-Across all examples, the RG variant produces widespread, diffuse changes that extend beyond the relevant interaction region.
-The SG variant reduces this noise, leading to more localized modifications.
-The SGA variant achieves the most spatially compact and targeted alterations, focusing on changes in the expected action‑critical areas.
 However, the generated counterfactuals, while frequently classified as the target class with high confidence, do not always convey semantically faithful visual evidence for the intended action change.
 This mismatch suggests that the model may rely on dataset biases or non‑discriminative background/context cues to trigger the classifier, rather than learning robust, class‑specific visual–temporal features.
 The high diversity of SSv2 classes, variation in object appearance, and complex temporal dependencies contribute to this difficulty.